kiwicopple/postgrestex/README.md

 # Postgrestex

 Elixir Client library for Postgrest.
+The design mirrors that of [postgrest-py](https://github.com/supabase/postgrest-py)

 ## Installation